Victor Galeone: Bishop of St. Augustine

-On June 26, 2001, John Paul II appointed Galeone as bishop of the Diocese of St. Augustine.
+On June 26, 2001, John Paul II appointed Galeone as bishop of St. Augustine.
 He was consecrated on August 21, 2001, in the Cathedral Basilica of St. Augustine.
 Archbishop John C. Favalora served as the principal consecrator with Bishop Snyder and Bishop W. Francis Malooly serving as the principal co-consecrators.
 Galeone's episcopal motto is "Love, Joy, Peace."

-In 2003, a Florida woman wrote Galeone about being sexually abused when she was 11 years old by William Malone, a diocese priest.
+In 2003, a Florida woman wrote Galeone about being sexually abused when she was 11 years old by Reverend William Malone, a diocese priest.
 The woman had brought these same accusations in 1991 to Bishop John J. Snyder.
-The diocese had dismissed the accusations then as being not credible.
+The diocese had dismissed the accusations then as not being credible.
 After receiving her recent complaint, Galeone met with the woman, but never submitted the accusation to the Diocesan Review Board, nor contacted the local district attorney.
 This was despite the fact that the diocese was providing financial support for Malone's child by another victim.
 In 2018, Malone was added to a list of diocese priests with credible accusations of child sexual abuse.

-Galeone is arguably one of the most outspoken orthodox bishops in the country.
-He has, on several occasions, strongly condemned birth control and politicians who support abortion rights for women.In April 2016, Galeone remove Stephen Charest from his post as pastor of Holy Spirit Parish in Lake Wales, Florida.
-Charest had been arrested on April 20, 2016 for solicitation to commit lewdness.
-Charest was arrested after soliciting a sex act from an undercover sheriff's deputy in a wooded area in the town.
+Galeone was arguably one of the most outspoken orthodox bishops in the country.
+He had, on several occasions, strongly condemned birth control and politicians who support abortion rights for women.
+In 2016, Galeone removed Reverend Glenn Charest from his post as pastor of Holy Spirit Parish in Lake Wales, Florida.
+Charest had been arrested for solicitation to commit lewdness.
+He was arrested after soliciting oral sex from an undercover sheriff's deputy in a wooded area in Winter Haven.
+Charest had previously been removed in 2010 from Our Lady of the Star of the Sea Catholic Church in Ponte Vedra Beach.